These are the first people you will see when you come to the Men’s Trauma Centre; there is no charge to see a Victim Service worker.

 Parenting Groups for Dads is a 10-week parenting group to help you discover how your trauma can trigger you as a parent.
-There are very few parenting groups for fathers, even fewer that acknowledge and address the challenges that can occur for dads whose parenting is impacted by their own past.
+There are very few parenting groups for masculine identified persons, even fewer that acknowledge and address the challenges that can occur for those whose parenting is impacted by their own past.

-Our dad’s group will aim to provide education about what happens when our brains have experienced trauma in our development and how this can be triggered by raising children.
-This group is designed to provide a community for dads to:
+Our Parenting Group will aim to provide education about what happens when our brains have experienced trauma in our development and how this can be triggered by raising children.
+This group is designed to provide a community for masculine identified parents to:

 - become aware of triggers

 - learn how to regulate their nervous systems and emotions

 - come together and learn with and from each other about how to be better parents than those that they may have grown up with

 - heal with a potential to break the cycle of inter-generational trauma